top of page

-Conducted by researchers at the University of Adelaide in collaboration with the End Food Waste Cooperative Research Centre, the study surveyed over 1,000 households in Adelaide, Australia.
-Its core question was deceptively simple: do people who buy food for sustainability reasons waste less of it?
+Conducted by researchers at the University of Adelaide, in collaboration with the End Food Waste Cooperative Research Centre, the study surveyed over 1,000 households in Adelaide, Australia.
+Its core question was deceptively simple: Do people who buy food for sustainability reasons waste less of it?
 And how does this compare with those driven by nutritional concerns?

 The answer was anything but straightforward.
 Nutrition-conscious consumers, the researchers found, were significantly more likely to reduce food waste.
 They exhibited stronger planning habits and were less prone to overbuying.
 On the other hand, those who identified as sustainability-focused showed no significant reduction in food waste.
 In some cases, their food waste levels were similar to or even higher than average.